UI Generation: Letting AI Shape the Interface

 }

-Now, when a user types a city and clicks "Ask", the AI will first generate the Spinner component, then call our tool to get the data, and finally replace the spinner with the fully rendered WeatherCard.
+Now, when a user types a city and clicks "Ask", the server action can stream the loading UI, run the weather tool, and return the final WeatherCard.